Introduction to the Snowflake Data Marketplace¶

 The Snowflake Data Marketplace utilizes Snowflake Secure Data Sharing to connect providers of data with consumers.
 You can discover and access a variety of third-party data and have those datasets available directly in your Snowflake account to query without transformation and join it with your own data.
 If you need to use several different vendors for data sourcing, the Data Marketplace gives you one single location from where to get the data.

 You can also become a provider and publish data in the Data Marketplace, which is an attractive proposition if you are thinking about data monetization and different routes to market.

-The Snowflake Data Marketplace which is available globally to all non-VPS Snowflake accounts hosted on Amazon Web Services (AWS) or Microsoft Azure, with the exception of Microsoft Azure Government.
-Support for accounts on Google Cloud Platform and Microsoft Azure Government is planned.
+The Snowflake Data Marketplace is available globally to all non-VPS Snowflake accounts hosted on Amazon Web Services, Google Cloud Platform, and Microsoft Azure, with the exception of Microsoft Azure Government.
+Support for Microsoft Azure Government is planned.

 The Snowflake Data Marketplace leverages the new Snowflake web interface.
 Once you log in to your Snowflake account, click the Data Marketplace button, which opens a new tab.
 Log in one more time, using your Snowflake user credentials.

 If you are an AWS PrivateLink or Azure Private Link customer and wish to access the Snowflake Data Marketplace through the new Snowflake web interface, you must first create a CNAME record, as described in the Snowflake documentation: